-Shining Stars Montessori Academy's mission is to offer a quality Montessori education infused with culturally inclusive principles to guide children to develop to their fullest potential.
+Shining Stars Montessori Academy's (SSMA's) mission is to offer a quality Montessori education infused with culturally inclusive principles to guide children to develop to their fullest potential.

 A culturally inclusive environment must include such principles as mutual respect, effective relationships through clear communication and recognizing various points of view, and the acknowledgement and appreciation of diversity.
-This is pursued thorough various embedded programs and methodologies within our educational program
+This is pursued thorough various embedded programs and methodologies within our educational program.

 Every morning our classes begin with a morning circle which allows for and encourages open, honest, and respectful classroom discussions.
-In addition, the school has adopted restorative practices through restorative justice which helps develop a greater sense of community.
-Restorative justice is a powerful approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders and shifts the focus of discipline from punishment to learning and from the individual to the community (How To Practice Restorative Justice in Schools by Larry Ferlazzo; Education Week-Feb.
-6, 2016).
+In addition, the school has adopted restorative justice practices that help develop a greater sense of community.
+Restorative justice is a powerful approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders and shifts the focus of discipline from punishment to learning and from the individual to the community.
 We also have monthly PEACE Assemblies and parent workshops on such topics as bullying, effective communication, and understanding child behavior (all are clearly outlined in the school description portion of this report).